dnstanciu/pool-tracker-pro/README.md

 Another good paper for more info on metal printing monitoring:

 Everton, Sarah K., et al. "Review of in-situ process monitoring and in-situ metrology for metal additive manufacturing."
 Materials & Design 95 (2016): 431-445. - https://www.sciencedirect.com/science/article/pii/S0264127516300995

+Event-based sensors, [such as the Dynamic Vision Sensor (DVS)](https://inivation.com/products/customsolutions/videos/), can be used for monitoring the fast movements of the laser.
+Thus, the melt pool can be monitored at a higher speed using this type of sensor.
+Brain-derived algorithms can possibly be applied to improve the error rate in metal 3D printing, aka additive manufacturing.

+Review paper on event-based vision:

+Gallego, Guillermo, et al. "Event-based vision: A survey." arXiv preprint arXiv:1904.08405 (2019). - https://arxiv.org/abs/1904.08405